 From time to time, legal actions are pending against the Association in which claims for monetary damages are asserted.
 On at least a quarterly basis, the Association assesses its liabilities and contingencies in connection with outstanding legal proceedings utilizing the latest information available.
-In June 2022, the Association resolved claims in the aggregate amount of approximately \$1,600.
-The amounts were reflected as loss on other transactions and a corresponding liability.
+A settlement recognized in June 2022 was resolved in July 2022 in the amount of \$1,600.
+The amount was reflected as loss on other transactions.

 While the outcome of legal proceedings is inherently uncertain, on the basis of information presently available, management, after consultation with legal counsel, is of the opinion that the ultimate liability, if any, from these actions, would not be material in relation to the financial position of the Association.